| |

 Accession of

-Marinid Abu Al-Hasan (Morocco); Marinids take Tlemcen.
+Marinid Abu Al-Hasan (Morocco); Marinids take Tlemcen;

-Christians defeat Marinids in Spain (Andalus).
-Fall of Algeciras,
+Christians defeat Marinids in Spain (Andalus); Fall of Algeciras,

-expulsion of Marinids.
-Marinid Abu I-Hasan conquers Afriqya.
+expulsion of Marinids; Marinid Abu I-Hasan conquers Afriqya;

-Rebellion of Abu I-Hasan's son Abu'nan (Morocco).
-Death of
+Rebellion of Abu I-Hasan's son Abu'nan (Morocco); Death of

-Abu I-Hasan, who was succeeded by Abu Inan.
+Abu I-Hasan, succeeded by Abu Inan.

 Marinid Abu Inan

-reconquers Afriqya.
-Death of Abu lnan; Marinid power
+reconquers Afriqya; Death of Abu lnan; Marinid power

-weakened.
-Ziyanids recover Tlemcen (Morocco). |
+weakened; Ziyanids recover Tlemcen (Morocco).

 Reign of Nasrid

-Muhammad al-Ghani at Granada (Andalus).
-Hafsids recover Afriqya
+Muhammad al-Ghani at Granada (Andalus); Hafsids recover Afriqya

 1400